technicat/learngodot/chapter3/README.md

 # Creating a Cube

+In the previous chapter, we created a scene and added a Camera so we can actually see the scene.
+Now let's add something to look at.

 ## Make a Mesh

 In the same manner as we added a Camera to the scene in the previous chapter, we can add a cube.
 Specifically, we'll add a MeshFilter.